Natural Soap: Shelf Life, Color & Scent

 What Factors Affect The Shelf-Life of Natural Soap or Shampoo Bars?

-As I said at the top of the page, handmade natural soaps usually get better with age.
-But there are some factors that are responsible for changes in the soap or may affect the shelf-life over time.
+Handmade natural soaps usually get better with age but not all handmade soaps are formulated in the same way or with the same ingredients.
+There are factors that are responsible for changes in the soap or may affect the shelf-life over time.

 Essential Oils: Why are the scents not as strong as other soaps I have tried?

-- Furthermore, the scents of pure essential oils fade much faster than those from synthetic fragrance oils.
+Furthermore, the scents of pure essential oils fade much faster than those of synthetic fragrance oils.

 The scent of a bar of natural soap in which the essential oil blend has faded is often revived when you use the bar and the outer layer is washed away!